annabelmargalef/annabelmargalef.github.io/_posts/2025-05-20-first-post.md

 ---
 layout: post
-title: "Scientific paper: Unraveling the role of cloud computing in health care system and biomedical sciences"
+title: Scientific paper.
+Unraveling the role of cloud computing in health care system and biomedical sciences
-subtitle: "A review on the cloud computing applications applied to medicine"
+subtitle: A review on the cloud computing applications applied to medicine
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]